bentvanaeken/Tracking-Eyes-Painting/README.md

 To use this project simply clone the repository and host it on a local or remote web server.
 Ensure you have a webcam connected as the tracking relies on real-time video feed.

 ## Example Videos
-Check out the example videos included in the repository to see how the project can be used in different settings and how customizable it is.
-These videos provide demonstrations of various artworks with following eyes, showcasing the potential of this interactive experience.

 ## Installation
 1. Clone the repository.